IBM/dbb-zappbuild/test/testScripts/README.md

 This script is called by test.groovy to run an impact build on a renamed source file.
 It verifies
 - clean build
 - that the file with the new name is built
-- that the logical file with the original name is deleted from the metadata store Please note : This script is committing a potentially breaking change to any potential following test scripts.
+- that the logical file with the original name is deleted from the metadata store and the test branch is reset

 ## impactBuild_deletion.groovy
 This script is called by test.groovy.
 It runs a fullbuild first to set the baseline and then to execute an impact build after a source file was deleted.
 It verifies
 - that the deleted file is correctly detected
-- that the deleted output file is removed from the build library Please note : This script is committing disrupting changes to the test branch and need to run at the end.
+- that the deleted output file is removed from the build library and the test branch is reset

 ## resetBuild.groovy
 This is a maintenance script that runs at the end of this test pipeline to delete collections and build result groups.